G3Dx5/youtube_downloader/README.md

 ## youtube_processor.py

+Provide a YouTube URL then extract the name and ID then place in a dictionary.
+After getting the video, extract the audio into mp3 then get the transcript.
+When the transcript returns it will be in JSON format.
+Take hte JSON format and make it more reader friendly.

 Note: I do not support copyright infringement, the code is not to be used for illegally obtaining copyrighted content.